cockroachdb/docs/v19.2/demo-fault-tolerance-and-recovery.md

     --background
     ~~~

 2. Use the [`ALTER RANGE ...
-CONFIGURE ZONE`](../configure-zone.html) command to change the cluster's `.default` replication factor to 5:
+CONFIGURE ZONE`](../configure-zone.html) command to change the cluster's `default` replication factor to 5:

     {% include copy-clipboard.html %}
     ~~~ shell